Yoshiaki Fujiwara

-Yoshiaki Fujiwara (藤原 喜明, Fujiwara Yoshiaki) is a Japanese Professional Wrestler and trainer.
+Yoshiaki Fujiwara (藤原 喜明, Fujiwara Yoshiaki) is a Japanese professional wrestler, trainer and wrestling promoter.
 He is famous for his long career in wrestling, having worked in New Japan Pro-Wrestling (NJPW), Pro Wrestling ZERO-ONE (ZERO-ONE), and the two incarnations of shoot style promotion Universal Wrestling Federation.
-Fujiwara is known for his Catch Wrestling expertise, having been praised by fighters like Josh Barnett and Ken Shamrock.
+Fujiwara is known for his catch wrestling expertise, having been praised by fighters like Josh Barnett and Ken Shamrock.
 He was trained by Karl Gotch and has trained many MMA fighters and professional wrestlers.
 Fujiwara also has a strong background in Judo and Muay Thai.

 Professional wrestling career

 New Japan Pro-Wrestling and Universal Wrestling Federation (1972–1989)

 Fujiwara was the first graduate of the New Japan Pro-Wrestling (NJPW) dojo (Mr. Pogo was the first debutante in the promotion, but he and Gran Hamada had trained with Tatsumi Fujinami before he and Antonio Inoki left the Japanese Wrestling Association).
 A former Judoka, Fujiwara was easily able to absorb and apply the "Strong Style" of professional wrestling taught by Inoki and Karl Gotch, and he eventually became Inoki's bodyguard and sparring partner.
 In 1975, Fujiwara won the Karl Gotch Cup (a tournament for rookies named after Karl Gotch and forerunner to the later Young Lion Cup).
 In the late 1970s, Fujiwara became embroiled in a feud with Allen Coage (a former Olympic judo bronze medal winner who had debuted as a pro wrestler in NJPW, and one of the first gaijins to be trained at the NJPW dojo) over the petty issue of who had the strongest head.
 Fujiwara would bang his head repeatedly against the ring's corner post's metal face to provoke Coage, and behind the scenes, Coage would advise him not to do so repeatedly, in fear of suffering permanent real-life damage.

 All the while, Fujiwara remained a strong member of the undercard, but rarely would he get opportunities for big singles matches or tag teams with better-known stars.
 On February 2, 1984, however, all that would change when Fujiwara appeared before a match to attack Riki Choshu, then the promotion's main villain.
 The sight of Choshu beaten and bleeding turned Fujiwara into one of the most popular babyface wrestlers in the promotion and a mainstay in the rivalry against Choshu and his Ishin Gundan faction.
 In storyline, it was suspected Inoki himself had arranged for Fujiwara's attack.
 The same year, Fujiwara was among the defectors who created the Japanese UWF.